 A proctor is someone who administers a test.
 The proctor must be associated with some kind of educational institution, such as another college, university or local school.
 Work places, even if the work place itself is an educational institution, are not acceptable for proctoring due to a conflict of interest.
 For the same reasons, the proctor cannot be someone with a personal history with the student.
 The student must contact potential proctors and obtain general contact information if the proctor agrees to administer their exams.

 Military Personnel can use an education center/coordinator.
 If this option is not available, you may use a reporting officer.

 You may need a proctor if your instructor requires that you take your exams in a secure testing environment.
-If you live in the Greater Lansing Area you can test at either the LCC Assessment Center, West Campus Student Services, or the Livingston County Center.
-The Livingston County Center requires making an appointment at least 24 hours in advance (517-545-3522).
-Main Campus and West Campus do not require an appointment.
+If you live in the Greater Lansing Area you can test at the LCC Assessment Center, West Campus Student Services, or the Livingston County Center.
+There are no appointments necessary as all centers offer testing on a walk-in basis.